 Cortex Board of Governance Model

 The Cortex Board of Governance Model focuses on the value that the organization can bring to the community.
 The main duties of the board of directors under this model are to clarify and establish outcomes to help the organization achieve success.
 Their duties include defining standards and expectations for performance to meet the objectives of the organization.

 The Consensus Board Governance model is also called the Process Model.
 This model is a form of the Cooperative Model that nonprofit organizations use.
 It gives all board members equal votes, responsibilities and liabilities.
 The Consensus Board Governance model works best for small corporations that don’t have major shareholders.

-The Competency Board Governance model works best for newer organizations where the board lacks the expertise and governance knowledge.
-The board’s main focus is on helping to develop the knowledge and skills of the board members.
-This model bears a heavy emphasis on developing communication, trust and relationships to set the stage for overall good board performance.
+The Competency Board Governance model works best for newer organizations where the board needs more expertise and governance knowledge.
+The board’s main focus is helping to develop the knowledge and skills of the board members.
+This model heavily emphasizes developing communication, trust and relationships to set the stage for overall good board performance.
 The organization’s bylaws outline the policies, practices and strategies with this model.

 Take the next step: Ensure secure collaboration before it’s too late

 The right governance model can help an organization ensure that they are making strategic decisions efficiently, promoting fair and ethical business practices, engaging stakeholders in a constructive manner and managing risk and compliance issues.